Summersville CVB

 The Cranberry River moves through one of the most biologically rich corners of Appalachia.
 Towering rhododendrons crowd the banks, their waxy leaves creating tunnels of deep green shade over the water.
 In late spring, those same shrubs explode into bloom, turning the forest into something almost impossibly beautiful.
 In autumn, the surrounding hillsides shift to gold and amber, and the air carries that unmistakable cool, earthy sharpness of a West Virginia fall.
 Two distinct swimming holes anchor the area — one upstream and one downstream from the historic Camp Splinter access point — each with its own personality.
 The remnants of Camp Splinter itself add a layer of quiet history to the landscape, a ghost of earlier Appalachian life slowly being reclaimed by the forest.
 Wildlife is abundant here: you may catch the flash of a kingfisher skimming the surface or the rustle of deer moving through the underbrush.

-The Cranberry River lives up to its reputation for crystal-clear water.
+The Cranberry River lives up to its reputation for clear water.
 Fed by the cool springs and streams of the surrounding highlands, the river runs with a clarity that lets you watch the current play over smooth river stones far below the surface.
 Jumping is part of the culture here — natural rock formations and river banks invite the kind of spontaneous, exhilarating leaps that you don't find at a municipal pool.
 The water temperature rewards you most generously in summer, when the air is warm enough to make that first cold plunge feel electric rather than punishing.
 This is a swimming experience rooted in the unfiltered pleasure of moving water, stone, and sky.
 Because these are unofficial swimming spots with no lifeguards or safety staff on site, visitors should exercise sound judgment, swim with companions, and scout entry and exit points carefully before getting in.

 Access to the Cranberry River Area involves navigating gravel roads and unmarked trails, so sturdy footwear and a sense of adventure are non-negotiable.
 There are no fees to swim here, and the area is best enjoyed from May through September, with the summer months offering the warmest water and the fullest immersion in that Monongahela National Forest atmosphere.
 Toilets are available at nearby Big Rock National Forest Campground, which also offers camping for those who want to turn a day trip into a longer escape.
 The closest towns for supplies, food, and lodging are Richwood, Summersville, and Beckley — each offering a different flavor of West Virginia hospitality and a practical base for exploring this corner of the state.